Three pink tennis balls on a blue court

 ITF Rule 26: “... the point shall be replayed if a player is hindered in playing the point by either an unintentional act of the opponent(s), or something outside the player’s own control (not including a permanent fixture).”

-No, but you can claim a let because of a hindrance.
+No, in tennis, a hindrance is not a let but you can claim a let because of a hindrance.
 A let just means that the point is replayed.

 Source: